wy123123/getting-and-cleaning-data/Cook book.md

-The UCI tidyData contains 180 rows and 81 columns
+#The UCI tidyData contains 180 rows and 81 columns

-variable Names:
+#variable Names:

-1. Subject, indicates the subject id, ranging from 1 to 30 representing a total of 30 test subjects)
+##1.
+Subject, indicates the subject id, ranging from 1 to 30 representing a total of 30 test subjects)

-2. Activity, indcates the activity the subject is taking, there are 6 acvitivities:
+##2.
+Activity, indcates the activity the subject is taking, there are 6 acvitivities:

     1 WALKING